What Is PSAT 8/9? Should You Take It?

 What Is the PSAT 8/9?

 The test is offered between the fall and spring.
 Schools choose the testing dates on an individual basis, unlike the SAT, which is administered on dates determined by the College Board.
-Your school may offer the PSAT 8/9 between April 12 - April 28, 2023 and October 2 - October 31, 2023.
+Your school may offer the PSAT 8/9 between in March/April and October each year.

 To sign up for the test, you will have to go through your school counselor.
 It costs $14 to order the materials, but some schools will cover this fee for you.
 Accommodations can also be made for students with disabilities.
 You don't need College Board approval to get accommodations for the PSAT 8/9, but test coordinators at your school must order any special materials before the ordering deadline, so be sure to let them know a couple months in advance.